 Lighting is everything.

 Granted, lighting can be more of an involved change to make in a bedroom, but hotel rooms are all about lighting.
-How many times have you found yourself playing with all the switches and dimmers when you were in a hotel room—just to find that perfect light.
+How many times have you found yourself playing with all the switches and dimmers when you were in a hotel room just to find that perfect light.
 Well, just replicate that at home!
-Add a master panel by the entry door that controls all the lights, accent lights, reading lights on each side of the bed, and even closet lights that turn on automatically when you open the door.
+Look for a reliable electrical company (like Sutton Electric, LLC), visit website, call in an electrician and get to work.
+Have a master panel added by the entry door that controls all the lights, accent lights, reading lights on each side of the bed, and even closet lights that turn on automatically when you open the door.
 Don’t forget about the bathroom too!
 Consider having a lighted makeup mirror, a bright vanity light, wall sconces, and small accent lights that can be used as a nightlight.
+Maybe you could add some neon lights that could brighten up your space and incorporate some contrasting colors into your room!
+Getting in touch with e-stores such as Neon Filter (www.neonfilter.com) and similar others could be of help in this domain!